JMasonH/jICA-resting-state/README.md

 # Joint ICA for Resting-State fMRI-EEG

-This repo contains the code of our ISBI 2025 paper:
+This repository contains the code of our ISBI 2025 paper:
 **"Joint Source Decomposition Of Concurrent EEG-fMRI Data in Epilepsy and Control Groups"**

 Mason Harding, Haatef Pourmotabbed, Yamin Li, Kimberly Rogge-Obando, Kate Wang, Sarah E. Goodale, Shiyu Wang, Camden Bibro, Bergen Allee, Caroline Martin, Victoria L. Morgan, Dario J. Englot, Catie Chang

-## EEG-fMRI Analysis Pipeline

-This repository contains MATLAB and Bash scripts for processing EEG and fMRI data using joint ICA.
-The pipeline leverages multiple software tools and MATLAB toolboxes.

 ## **Requirements**
 To run this project, ensure you have **MATLAB R2023b** installed along with the following toolboxes and external software: